-D.4 Earlier Stages
+C.3 Earlier Stages

 In general, we need to show that even when the agent is choosing from a subset of the sources, the t-optimal vector n(t) is still increasing over time.
 This is guaranteed by the following lemma, which says that the agent optimally attends to those sources that maximize the marginal reduction of V, until a new source becomes another maximizer.
-For ease of exposition we state the lemma under a slightly stronger assumption that Σ^{-1} is strictly diagonally-dominant.
-Later we will discuss how the lemma should be modified without this strictness.
+For ease of exposition we work under the stronger assumption that Σ^{-1} is strictly diagonally-dominant.
+Later we discuss how the lemma should be modified without this strictness.